rokambol/galaxy-invasion/README.md

 Many thanks to my mentor Guido Cecilio Garcia Bernal  for his help and tips.

 ### Content
--The description of the original television competiton was copied from [Wikipedia](https://en.wikipedia.org/wiki/Minuta_e_mnogo):

 The photo of background used in this site was obtained from [giphy.com](https://giphy.com/explore/pictures).
 Picture of the planet are from [space-facts.com](https://space-facts.com). comparison schema under planet picture from planet details page are take from [NASA.gov](https://www.nasa.gov)